 We are a small team of expert and committed people, able to respond to every project’s need from the initial sketch to the execution.

 We are specialized in the process of integration between OLD and NEW.
 Our work in the field of Patrimony rehabilitation is not just about restoration or renovation.
 It is about giving a new identity to an existing building.
-Until the 18th century, monuments and cities have been built according to the society needs of the time without any particular issue; whereas nowadays the architectural patrimony of a city often becomes an obstacle.
+Up to the 19th century, monuments and cities have been built according to the society needs of the time without any particular issue; whereas nowadays the architectural patrimony of a city often becomes an obstacle.

 Valentina Carrara Architects mission is to find a new balance between preserving the past and building the future.

 With respect to this, we’ve had the chance to lead major rehabilitation project on the site of Tour&Taxis, like the famous “Salle de guichets” of the ancient Hôtel de la Poste or the marvelous “Quai aux poissons” structure.